walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/GettingStarted.md

 ``WalletDatabaseKeyConfiguration/provided(_:)`` and a
 ``WalletDatabaseKeyProvider`` implementation.

+Apps can also pass ``WalletStores`` with a ``WalletCredentialStore`` when they own credential durability.
+The Swift facade intentionally exposes credential store overrides only; DID storage and signing-key storage stay SDK-managed for now.

 > Important: Keep Kotlin Multiplatform and generated bridge symbols behind
 > `WalletSDK`.
 Native iOS consumers should import this Swift package and work
 > with Swift-owned types.